 Recruitment is a people business and the candidate expects a level of human interaction, during the vital stages of the hiring process.
 They wish to stay informed and updated on the status of their job application and rely on the recruiter to understand the type of role they wish to pursue and that their needs are met.
 A hiring process with little communication can result in the candidate feeling ‘left in the dark’ and may cause a lack of trust between themselves and the hiring professional.

 Creating a positive candidate experience is essential within recruitment to ensure the job seeker is happy and informed during the different stages of the hiring process.
-Communication is paramount in achieving this and to reduce the risk of the candidate feeling unsatisfied or unhappy with the process and dropping out.
+Communication is paramount in achieving this and reducing the risk of the candidate feeling unsatisfied or unhappy with the process and dropping out.
 With frequent interaction and updates, the recruiter can gain a greater understanding of who the potential candidate is on a more personal level.
 In turn, this can improve the candidate experience and potentially make more effective hires.
 A positive candidate experience has the capability to improve a recruitment agency’s brand image and overall company perception.
 Encouraging the job seeker to be more willing to work with the agency again in the future or recommend them to others.

 A different approach…